aaronkaplan/intelmq/docs/proposal.md

 * `intelmqctl` will perform the normal checks between internal runtime configuration and admin runtime configuration as mentioned on "Runtime configuration concepts" section.
 * `intelmqctl` will always provide the best log message in order to give additional information to admin about the actions performed according to this general procedures described here, including "Runtime configuration concepts" section.

-    ---- begin CREATE A NEW SCENARIO FOR BOTS REMOVED FROM ADMIN RUNTIME CONFIGURATION AND THEN BOTNET STATUS WAS PERFORMED.
-THATS WHY I ADDED A NEW COLLUMN TO STATUS OUTPUT

 #### Specific Procedure